-Running packages for testing
+Running single packages for testing

 Packages can be tested in the interactive studio environment or natively on a host machine running Linux.
-To run packages directly:

 - Build your package inside an interactive studio.
 Do not exit the studio after it is built.

-- To start your service, type
+- To start your service in the running supervisor, type

-hab start yourorigin/yourname, substituting the name and origin of the package you built in step 1.
+hab sup start yourorigin/yourname, substituting the name and origin of the package you built in step 1.
 Your service should now be running.

 If your host machine is running Linux, do the following to run your packages: